Error when vMotioning a VM from a vDS to a Standard Switch

 1. Create a Standard Switch on the host that is currently using the vDS

-2. Ensure there is a NIC on the Standard Switch that is able to pass the VMs traffic (meaning if you need a specific VLAN that the NIC is able to pass traffic for that VLAN)
+2. Ensure there is a NIC on the Standard Switch that can pass the VM's traffic (meaning the NIC should be able to pass traffic for the required VLAN)

 3. Move the VM onto the newly made Standard Switch